What is the Goverlan Reach Gateway?

 How are Goverlan Reach External Nodes Used?

-Your Goverlan account includes a number of free External Nodes (also known as OTI CALs) based on the edition you use.
+Your Goverlan account includes an unlimited number of free External Nodes.

-One External Node license is required for every computer that is actively registered with the Reach Gateway Server.
+One External Node agent is required for every computer that is actively registered with the Reach Gateway Server.
 This includes active On-Demand support sessions or Permanent Registrations.
 You may also mix permanent registrations with on-demand sessions.

-How do I know how many Reach licenses are currently used?
+How do I know how many External Reach Agents are currently connected?

-License information can be found in the Main View of the Goverlan Reach Server:
+This information can be found in the Reach Gateway tab of the Goverlan Reach Server: